Launched in 2015, the Sustainability 2020 Plan is USC’s first campus-wide sustainability program. It is organized around seven core initiatives:

 - waste diversion

-The Sustainability Steering Committee, consisting of faculty, staff, and students from across the university, determined the goals set out in the 2020 Plan based on a thorough evaluation of USC’s vision and abilities.
+The Sustainability Steering Committee, consisting of faculty, staff, and students, determined the 2020 Plan goals based on a thorough evaluation of USC’s strategic vision and capabilities.
 Topic-specific subcommittees also evaluated baseline metrics and case studies, as well as best practices from comparable peer institutions.

 The 2020 Plan is a significant first step forward on USC’s journey towards a more sustainable future.